-At 8.10 am on the 11th August 2004 I departed from Martin street, Ballina, New South Wales and headed out along the coast road towards Lennox Heads and north into Byron Bay.
-I’d packed simply - an old two man tent, which was the old triangular type made from thin synthetic material.
-Inside the tent I had a 6 foot by 4 foot soft foam mattress about 2 inches thick.
+At 8.10 am on the 11th of August 2004, I departed from Martin Street, Ballina, New South Wales and headed out along the coast road towards Lennox Heads and north into Byron Bay.
+I’d packed simply - an old two-man tent, which was the old triangular type made from thin synthetic material.
+Inside the tent, I had a 6-foot by 4-foot soft foam mattress about 2 inches thick.
 This allowed me to roll the tent up with the mattress inside.
-Also included were a few pair of shorts a pair of khaki trousers, a pair of jeans, six tee shirts, two shirts, two pair of shoes and a pair of sandals.
+Also included were a few pair of shorts a pair of khaki trousers, a pair of jeans, six tee shirts, two shirts, two pairs of shoes and a pair of sandals.
 All of which could fit in a small to medium carry bag.
-Included in the camping gear was an old fold up table (on loan) and a camp chair I’d purchased from a bargain store for $8 a few days previously.
+Included in the camping gear was an old fold-up table (on loan) and a camp chair I’d purchased from a bargain store for $8 a few days previously.
 Also, I had a gas stove, some cooking utensils, cutlery and a thermos.
 My biggest piece of bulk was my desktop computer.
-You’re probably thinking why not just go and buy a laptop for the trip.
-Problem is that all my work and software are on the desktop which I’ve been using for the last 3 years since I bought it.
+You’re probably thinking why not just go and buy a laptop for the trip?
+The problem is that all my work and software are on the desktop which I’ve been using for the last 3 years since I bought it.
 It also had two hard disks.
-Transferring it all over to a laptop was a big job, plus the added expense of a new laptop – I just put the desktop in the boot with an old 14 inch monitor.
+Transferring it all over to a laptop was a big job, plus the added expense of a new laptop – I just put the desktop in the boot with an old 14-inch monitor.
 I removed the back seat and this gave me a lot more room to store the bulky tent with the foam mattress inside.

 Byron Bay, New South Wales, Australia